-5.3 What Next
+5.3 What Next?

-The most important next steps to implement would be linking the formal mode, adding options of what parts of the aircraft to monitor
+The most important next steps to implement would be linking the formal mode, adding options of what parts of the aircraft to monitor.

+The steps to doing this would first require the VDMJ wrapper to be implemented completely.
+This could be done by either creating types that will be created in Kotlin dynamically by potentially using the VDMJ LSP or creating a plugin for VDMJ.
+Or another option would be to keep on using string manipulation which would be quicker, as it would mostly be copy and pasting, but it is bad practice as it makes maintaining the code more difficult due to the hard-coded nature of using string manipulation.

+Another improvement that should be implemented would be monitoring more of the aircraft.
+It would be done by adding options to the Checklist Tester for extra datarefs to monitor, and modifying the Aircraft record type to include a states type that is checked multiple times throughout the test if a certain state of the aircraft has violated a constraint or if the goal of the state has been achieved (e.g. engine is no longer on fire).

+Expanding outside the objectives, there are other features that could be added.

-- Formal Model - Implemented either by creating an automatic wrapper.
-Done by either potentially linking the VDMJ LSP, or creating a plugin for VDMJ - Or doing string manipulation on the VDM results for each of the functions as a lot of it is copy and paste - can be bad practice as it requires a lot of hard-coded code - Monitoring more of the aircraft - Done by adding options in the Checklist Tester for extra Datarefs to monitor - Modifying the Aircraft record type to include a states type that checks multiple times throughout the procedure if this state has violated a constraint or if the goal of the state has been achieved (e.g. Engine is no longer on fire) - Expanding out of the scope of the objectives, conditional logic, such as if statements, to the checklist would be the next logical step - VDM-SL would be really helpful for this, as can be used to design logic to be used outside of Kotlin - This would allow for further automation of checklists, rather than only testing linearly, which at this current state would require writing the test multiple times - Adding more detailed test results - Use analysis of previous test results to gain an understanding of the reproducibility of the procedure - Keep track of aircraft state, such as speed or altitude aiding in understanding if the procedure may impose a safety risk
+One of them being adding conditional logic, such as if statements, when defining the checklist in the Checklist Tester and the formal model.
+VDM-SL would be really useful for this, as it can be used to design logic that handles these conditional statements that can be used outside of Kotlin.
+It would also allow for further automation of checklists, rather than only testing linearly, which at this current state would require writing the tests multiple times if the checklist has conditional statements in them.

+Finally, the last improvement would be to add more detailed test results.
+This would be done by adding a screen after the Checklist Tester is done running through the checklist to show the results.
+And with these results, the previous test results can be analysed to gain an understanding of the reproducibility of the checklist, or showing how the states of the aircraft has changed during the test